polyclient/website/README.md

-# Poqk Website
+# PolyClient Website

-Source for [Poqk](https://github.com/poqk/poqk) website and documentation.
+Source for the [PolyClient](https://github.com/polyclient/polyclient) website and documentation.

 ## Contributing